pryley/site-reviews/+/_docs/backlog.md

   installed plugin version then behaves correctly retroactively.
 Re-capture the invalid fixture and flip its contract-pinning test when that lands.

+  2026-08-30: the server fix is written (niftyplugins theme, commits d34f78e1 and 0ec296a8, NOT yet deployed).
+An `edd_sl_license_response` filter withholds `package` and `download_link` unless check_license() answers `valid`, and adds `license_status` (check_license()'s vocabulary, or `missing`) plus `license_renewal_url` alongside `expired`.
+The plugin reads both (`Addons\UpdateNotice`, `VersionUpdateDefaults`, `UpdateController`) and falls back to the generic message when they are absent, which is what the live server still sends.
+UpdateControllerTest exercises the new contract with responses DERIVED from the captured invalid fixture.
+Still to do, after the theme deploys: re-capture `get-version-invalid.json`, capture an expired and a site-inactive answer, and replace the derived responses with the captures.

 - [ ] **The asset optimizer assumes the plugin folder is named exactly `site-reviews`.**
   `AbstractAsset::combine()` strips a HARD-CODED `strlen('site-reviews/')` off the end of `glsr()->path()` to get the filesystem root, and `file()` (the combined-asset target)